danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/gitlab_dotcom/xf/gitlab_dotcom_xf.md

 {% enddocs %}

+{% docs gitlab_dotcom_gitlab_user_requests_opportunities %}

+This model constrains the scope of information in `gitlab_dotcom_gitlab_user_requests` specifically to Opportunities that were linked in issues, epics, and notes.
+This model enables us to view how much potential and/or lost revenue is associated with feature requests.

+{% enddocs %}

 {% docs gitlab_dotcom_internal_notes_xf %}

 This model is a subset of `gitlab_dotcom_notes` model which selects only notes coming from projects in Gitlab Namespaces.